 Indian Self-Determination and Education Assistance Act (ISDEAA) 1975

 After the 1950s policies of tribal termination and the 1960s era of civil rights, Congress again expanded recognition and application of tribal self-government much like it did in 1934 through the Indian Reorganization Act.
-This time it was through the passage of the Indian Self-Determination and Education Assistance Act (ISDEAA) in 1975, a very significant law delegating authority to Indian tribes to provide their own services created by the federal trust responsibility.
+This time it was through the passage of the Indian Self-Determination and Education Assistance Act (ISDEAA) of 1975, a very significant law delegating authority to Indian tribes to provide their own services created by the federal trust responsibility.
 The Act is often referred to by the number ‘638’ since it was passed as Public Law 93-638.
 It is the reason we are in the so-called ‘self-determination’ era of Indian policies and Alaska tribes have been at the forefront of the movement.
 The activities and services tribes perform under the ISDEAA and other federal services for the benefit of Alaska Native people bring in over a billion dollars annually to Alaska.

 The Act allows tribes themselves to assume administrative responsibility for federally funded programs designed for their benefit, primarily services which are administrated by the Bureau of Indian Affairs and by the Indian Health Service.
-This means that the tribes can negotiate contracts and compacts directly with the federal government to run their own programs and deliver their own services rather than the federal government doing it for them.
+This means that the tribes or tribal organizations can negotiate contracts and compacts directly with the federal government to run their own programs and deliver their own services rather than the federal government doing it for them.
 Today most tribes in Alaska run their own programs such as health clinics, social services, education, housing, roads, and tribal operations such as enrollment, or form Native owned and operated non-profit organizations to do so.

 The Indian Self-Determination and Education Assistance Act has been amended many times, primarily by making it easier for tribes to contract and allowing greater self-determination of tribes.
 In 1988 the Act was amended to make it harder for the federal government to deny 638 contract proposals tribes put forward.
 The amendment required the Secretary of the Interior to approve a contract proposal unless the federal government could prove that the contracted service would not be administered satisfactorily or that trust resources would not be adequately protected.
 In other words, the amendment made it easier for tribes to get 638 contracts to perform their own services.
 While 638 contracting is a large step forward for tribes, tribes still have to provide specific services in specific ways and engage in a large number of administrative tasks related to the contract.
 Tribes that have 638 contracts draw down the money quarterly, and do quarterly reports.
 Yearly audits are required if a tribe receives more than $500,000 a year.
 The money for tribal 638 contracts flows through the Bureau of Indian Affairs, which partly funds BIA administration costs.